Special Collections:

 This episode, powered by Restream, explores policy's enabling role in increasing circular business model adoption.
 We'll hear perspectives from the European Commission, the European Environment Agency, and the Swedish Environmental Protection Agency.

-These are highlights from our live episode, streamed on April 13th, featuring insights from industry leaders: Cecilia Brännsten (H&M Group), Marianne Richeux (Brambles), and Ellen Jackowski (HP Inc.).
+Measuring circular economy performance is vital as businesses worldwide adopt circular strategies for growth and environmental benefit.
+A recent episode, streamed live on April 13th, featured insights from Cecilia Brännsten (H&M Group), Marianne Richeux (Brambles), and Ellen Jackowski (HP Inc.).

 Much of our discarded waste, from sauce sachets to mobile phones, pollutes landfills, gets incinerated, or harms our environment.
 This linear "take-make-dispose" system damages the natural world we depend on.